mpckkk/Python/nvida-research/README.md

 ## NVIDIA Research

-Here's some ongoing projects in nvida.
+Here's some ongoing research projects in nvida.

 **Note: This list will keep updating.**